Skip to main content

 Even minor inconsistencies in police reports can expose unreliable investigations, potentially derailing the prosecution’s case from the start.

-At Martine Law, our lawyers are dedicated to identifying and leveraging these discrepancies to challenge the prosecution’s claims.
+At Martine Law, Minnesota Criminal Defense Attorneys are dedicated to identifying and leveraging these discrepancies to challenge the prosecution’s claims.

 With our extensive experience in criminal defense, we work tirelessly to ensure that errors in police reports are exposed, with our reliable legal team providing you with the best possible defense.